Camila María Concepción

 Camila María Concepción (December 20, 1991 – February 19, 2020) was an American screenwriter and transgender rights activist.

 Biography

 Concepción was born in California and grew up in Inland Empire and El Monte.
-She graduated from Yale University with a degree in English literature.
+She graduated from Yale University with a degree in American Studies, writing her prizewinning senior thesis on the relationship between American “minority” literature and theories of decolonization.

 Concepción was an assistant writer for the 2020 Netflix comedy-drama original series Gentefied, helping write the ninth episode "Protest Tacos", directed by Andrew Ahn.
 She was also a staff writer on Netflix's 2019 zombie comedy-drama series Daybreak.
+Her artistic inspirations were Gloria E. Anzaldúa, Octavia Butler, Paul Auster, butterflies, and Cher Horowitz.

-Concepción was an active Latina transgender rights activist.
-She took part in Jill Soloway's Time's Up 50/50 by 2020 Initiative, advocating for more diverse representation in the entertainment industry.
-In 2018 she spoke about transgender representation in the media at the United State of Women Summit.
+Concepción was a prolific writer and an active Latina transgender rights activist.
+She was represented by United Talent Agency (UTA) and took part in Jill Soloway's Time's Up 50/50 by 2020 Initiative, advocating for more diverse representation in the entertainment industry.
+In 2018, she spoke about transgender representation in the media at the United State of Women Summit.

-She died by suicide on February 19, 2020.
+She died by suicide on February 19, 2020, in Hollywood.